reactivego/ivg/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/reactivego/ivg.svg)](https://pkg.go.dev/github.com/reactivego/ivg#section-documentation)

-Package `ivg` provides rendering of [IconVG](https://github.com/google/iconvg) icons using a Rasterizer interface.
-IconVG is a binary format for simple vector graphic icons.
+Package `ivg` provides a powerful implementation for rendering [IconVG](https://github.com/google/iconvg) icons through a flexible Rasterizer interface.
+IconVG is an efficient binary format designed specifically for vector graphic icons.

-The original [IconVG](https://golang.org/x/exp/shiny/iconvg) code was changed to render an IconVG graphic using a vector graphics Rasterizer interface.
-The original code rendered to a bitmap image.
-The use of the rasterizer allows implementing different rasterizers for different purposes.
-For example, a rasterizer that renders to a bitmap image, or a rasterizer that renders to a gioui.org context.

-The name of the `iconvg` package has been changed to `ivg` so we don't confuse people about what's what.
+This package enhances the original [IconVG](https://golang.org/x/exp/shiny/iconvg) implementation by introducing a modular vector graphics Rasterizer interface, replacing the original bitmap-only rendering system.
+This architectural change enables diverse rendering capabilities through different rasterizer implementations.
+Users can now choose between various output targets, such as bitmap images or gioui.org contexts, by implementing the appropriate rasterizer for their needs.

+To maintain clarity and avoid namespace confusion with the original implementation, this package has been renamed from `iconvg` to `ivg`.

 ## File Format Versions